What should those affected and people close to them do?

-The Works Council Agreement on Cooperative Behavior and Anti-Discrimination the Workplace, opens an external URL (DE) defines in particular the term 'sexual harassment' under item 4 (4) and the right of appeal under item 5 (1) and lists the contact points for those affected as well as witnesses.
+The Works Council Agreement on Cooperative Behaviour and Anti-Discrimination the Workplace, opens an external URL (DE) defines in particular the term 'sexual harassment' under item 4 (4) and the right of appeal under item 5 (1) and lists the contact points for those affected as well as witnesses.

 At TU Wien: